webevoexp/webevo/README.md

 ## Usage
 The major modules of WebEvo are listed below:

-1. Semantic structure change detection module.
+* Item 1.
+Semantic structure change detection module.

-1.1 DOM-tree based change detection.
+  * Item 1a.
+DOM-tree based change detection.

 We use the old and new versions of a web page as inputs to our DOM-tree based change detection module to detect changes on a web page based on DOM tree structures.